SyxSmiley/F.Config/README.md

 1. Transfer a configuration by an .ini file
 2. Load a configuration and save it in an .ini file
 3. Direct input for a single value

+To set up an .ini configuration there are the following keys to define the configuration

+RDI / RI - Robot input
+RDO / RO - Robot output